Securing Distributed Gradient Descent in High Dimensional Statistical Learning: Our Algorithm and Main Results

-We further assume the Lipschitz continuity of the sample gradient functions. \begin{assumption} There exists an $L^{\prime}$ such that
+\end{assumption} We further assume the Lipschitz continuity of the sample gradient functions. \begin{assumption} There exists an $L^{\prime}$ such that

-\end{assumption} For applications where Assumption \ref{ass:bounded_hessian} does not hold deterministically, it suffices to have Assumption \ref{ass:bounded_hessian} hold with high probability.
+\end{assumption} For applications where Assumption \ref{ass:bounded_hessian} does not hold deterministically, it suffices to have Assumption \ref{ass:bounded_hessian} hold with high probability for all training data.
 Notably, $L'$ may be much larger than $L$ and even scale polynomially in $N$ and $d$.
-However, $L'$ affect our results only by logarithmic factors $\log L'$.
+However, $L'$ will affect our results only by logarithmic factors $\log L'$.

 Next define the gradient difference function